TuanDat110/TuanDat110/README.md

 #### 🖐️ Control PC Functions via Hand Gestures
 ## Key features:
 This project enables users to control various PC functions using only hand gestures captured through a webcam.
 Utilizing the MediaPipe framework for real-time hand landmark detection, combined with image processing and external libraries, the system allows gesture-based control for tasks such as:
-- Mouse Control: Move the cursor and perform left-clicks using finger positions.
+- **Mouse Control**: Move the cursor and perform left-clicks using finger positions.
-- Volume Control: Adjust the system volume by changing the distance between specific fingers.
+- **Volume Control**: Adjust the system volume by changing the distance between specific fingers.
-- Screen Brightness Adjustment: Modify brightness levels through gesture patterns.
+- **Screen Brightness Adjustment**: Modify brightness levels through gesture patterns.
-- Screenshot Capture: Automatically capture screenshots using a unique hand gesture.
+- **Screenshot Capture**: Automatically capture screenshots using a unique hand gesture.
-- Exit Function: Exit the program with a simple gesture trigger.
+- **Exit Function**: Exit the program with a simple gesture trigger.
 ## Key technologies and libraries used:
 - **MediaPipe** for extracting hand landmarks.
 - **OpenCV** for image processing and display.